 As I said, this will be a whole post on its own (COMING SOON!).
 But if you want to get going on drafting your introductory letters, the above points are a great place to start!

 2. JOIN ONLINE GROUPS

-LinkedIn is a great place to find like-minded individuals and you can search for and join groups relating to your industry.
-By adding groups to your LinkedIn profile, you not only get access to a whole lot of new connections, but you also make yourself more available to potential employers - hanging out where your potential employers are hanging out is a superb way to make your mark in the hidden job market!
+LinkedIn is a great place to find like-minded individuals.
+You can search for and join groups relating to your industry.
+By adding groups to your LinkedIn profile, you not only get access to a whole lot of new connections, but you also make yourself more available to potential employers.
+Hanging out where potential employers are is a superb way to make your mark in the hidden job market!